beton-ochoa/beton-ochoa.github.io/index.md

  >> ![ ](/comia23.png)

-**May 26nd, 2023:** Congratulations to **Rafael Martinez Peña** for having successfully presented his master thesis on domain generalization in Barret Esophagus segmentation 🥳 !
+**May 26th, 2023:** Congratulations to **Rafael Martinez Peña** for having successfully presented his master thesis on domain generalization in Barret Esophagus segmentation 🥳 !
 He had a super productive two years CV-INSIDE: he contributed in a journal paper , he attended **IEEE ISBI(Colombia)** and he will be presenting a full paper **LatinX in AI Research Workshop** at **CVPR2023** !
-Thanks tso much to **Dr. Sharb Ali** from **University of Leeds** for helping co-advise this work and  congrats to this amazing MSc student & collaborator that still has some extra results that will go for a good journal!
+Thanks tso much to **Dr. Sharib Ali** from **University of Leeds** for helping co-advise this work and  congrats to this amazing MSc student & collaborator that still has some extra results that will go for a good journal!

  >> ![ ](/rafael_defense.png)

 **May 22nd, 2023:** Congratulations to **Elias Villalvazo Avila** for having successfully presented his master thesis on multi-modal learning for endoscopic stone recognition 🥳 !
-This work was a collaboration with the **Centre de Recherche en Automatique de Nancy**  He had a super productive two years ay CV-INSIDE: two articles in the french confererence GRETSI, one @IeeeIsbi (Colombia)  and we are submitting a journal to Expert Systems with Applications and working on another for Information Fision (both in Elsevier), congrats to this amazing MSc student and collaborator!
+This work was a collaboration with the **Centre de Recherche en Automatique de Nancy**  He had a super productive two years ay CV-INSIDE: two articles in the french confererence **GRETSI**, one at **IEEE ISBI** (Colombia)  and we are submitting a journal to **Expert Systems with Applications** and working on another for **Information Fusion** (both in Elsevier), congrats to this amazing MSc student and collaborator!

  >> ![ ](/elias_defense.png)